| The

 fun - they were, in the end, were extremely educational.

-They provided us two years of stability, experiences
+They provided three years of stability, experiences

 we